 What explains variation in economic reform outcomes in China?
 ‘Strategic design’ accounts highlight state and Party officials’ deliberate and explicit choices about economic policies, institutions, organizational forms, and resource allocations.
 ‘Organic transformation’ accounts emphasize dynamic change in economic practices, organizations, and institutions resulting from interaction among actors in a decentralized context.

 I link these accounts to propose an alternative explanation focused on the leaders of public sector organizations—such as heads of central-level commissions and top executives of central state-owned enterprises.
-These organizational leaders exercise influence through two main mechanisms: 1) by formulating specific strategies to achieve broad central objectives; and 2) by altering organizational structure.
+These organizational leaders exercise influence through two main mechanisms: 1) by formulating organizational strategies; and 2) by altering organizational structure.